MicrosoftDocs/biztalk-docs/his/core/application-integration-la3270apps.md

 # Designing Metadata Artifacts for 3270 Applications

-This article shows how to design metadata artifacts for 3270 applications and save these artifacts as Host Integration Server Definition XML (HIDX) files.
+This guide shows how to design metadata artifacts for 3270 applications and save these artifacts as Host Integration Server Definition XML (HIDX) files.

 ## Capture Screens